YASHBRO/Instagram-Bot/README.md

 -------------
 ## Errors:

-In case you face any error, most probably it might be due to lack of minimum [requirements](https://github.com/YASHBRO/Instagram-Bot#requirements).
+In case you face any error, most probably it might be due to lack of [requirements](https://github.com/YASHBRO/Instagram-Bot#requirements).

 Please double check wether you meet the [requirements](https://github.com/YASHBRO/Instagram-Bot#requirements) or not